-Different Types of Penalties
+Types of Penalties in Ice Hockey

-Minor Penalties
+Minor Penalties (2 Minutes)

-Minor Penalty Types | Description |
+Penalty Type | Description |

 ---|---|

-Tripping | Causing a player to fall by using a stick or body. |
+Tripping | Causing an opponent to fall by using the stick, leg, or body. |

-Slashing | Swinging a stick at an opponent. |
+Slashing | Swinging the stick at an opponent; contact is not required for the call. |

 The rules around minor penalties also extend to the art of hockey passing and more, making knowledge of them crucial for both newbies and seasoned players.

-Major Penalties
+Major Penalties (5 Minutes)

-Major Penalty Types | Description |
+Penalty | Description | Type | Duration |

 Recognizing these major penalties and their implications plays an essential role in body checking in hockey and overall gameplay.

-Misconduct Penalties
+Misconduct Penalties (10 Minutes)

 Misconduct Penalty Types | Description |